 To get you up and running, we follow a setup process outlined below.

-- Account Manager & Consultation - You have been assigned one of our Account Managers, and you can think of this person as your own personal concierge!
+- Account Manager Collaboration - You have been assigned one of our Account Managers, and you can think of this person as your own personal concierge!
 Your Account Manager will be focused on making sure your system launch goes off without a hitch, and will be available to answer your questions, help you set up your hardware, and keep you informed every step of the way until you are up and running.
-You'll have an initial Consultation call to start all of this rolling, and prior to that call, you will need to fill out the questionnaire to give your Account Manager your preferences and information for startup.
+You'll have an initial Consultation call to start all of this rolling, and prior to that call, you will need to fill out a questionnaire to give your Account Manager your preferences and information for startup.
+If you haven't received the questionnaire link already in your email, it will be arriving soon!

 - POS Setup - You can begin this setup process as soon as you have your login information, and we have recorded Basic System Overview webinars as well as extensive articles to help you get up and running quickly.